The Homely Environment and our Beautiful Garden

 All the Other Things We Do

-French lessons, Music & Dance with Marie-V, our Summer Activities Programme, countryside walks and visits to the Bluebell Woods at Freeford, visits from the Animal Man and the Guide Dogs for the Blind, theatre visits, farm visits to see the new lambs, tractor 'n trailer rides, our Christmas Nativity Service at St Giles Church, hatching our own chicken, quail and goose eggs, collecting frog spawn and watching tadoles change into frogs, visits to the Walled Garden at Fisherwick, the work we do with St Giles Hospice ... and lots more!
+Music & Dance with Siobhan, our 'Art Detectives' Programme with Jane, visits to the Bluebell Woods at Freeford, visits from the Animal Man and the Guide Dogs for the Blind, theatre visits, farm visits to see the new lambs, tractor 'n trailer rides, our Christmas Nativity Service at St Giles Church, hatching our own chicken, quail and goose eggs, collecting frog spawn and observing tadoles change into frogs, watching caterpillars transform into beautiful butterflies, visits to the Walled Garden at Fisherwick, the work we do with St Giles Hospice, our Summer Activities Programme (see page below) ....... and lots more!

 And if you still don't believe we are special:-